mbacallado/state-pattern-example/README.md

 It is intended as an **educational example** to help developers understand how to separate state-specific logic and transition handling in a clean, maintainable way.

-📄 This repository includes the full presentation on the State Pattern in PDF format, available [here](./StatePattern_ManuelAlejandroBacalladoLópez.pdf).
 ---

 ## 🎯 Purpose